 Learning outcomes for practitioners from climbing Passo Dello Stelvio

 I’ve recently returned from a cycling trip to Italy, which was a great success.
-Along the way, I found some ready analogies with the journey my coaching clients undertake.
+Along the way, I found some ready analogies with the journey my business coaching clients undertake.
 As it happened, there was plenty of time for reflection as I settled in for two to three hours of unrelenting incline on many of the mountains we tackled.
 I hope the thoughts accumulated during this endeavour prove helpful to accounting and financial planning practitioners.

 At the outset